Colezwhy/colezwhy.github.io/_pages/about.md

 of Electronic Information & Communication, HUST.
 I have a great interest in many aspects in Artificial Intelligence, especially computer vision related tasks.

 I am very fortunate to be supervised by [Prof.Xinggang Wang](https://xwcv.github.io/) in HUSTVL, school of EIC, Huazhong University of Science & Technology.
-Before, I was advised by Prof.Meng Tang in mengtanglab, The Univerisity of California, Merced.
+Before, I was advised by Prof.Meng Tang in mengtanglab as a remote intern undergraduate student, The Univerisity of California, Merced.

 Research Interest
 ======